 Malaria is not a problem in Nairobi, but it IS in all the game parks.
 The local strain is resistant to Chloroquine and it's recommended you use Atovaquone/proguanil (daily tablets), doxycycline (brand name Vibramycin), or mefloquine (which has nasty side-effects like paranoia and insomnia!)

 Don't rely on the drugs, do everything you can to prevent being bitten in the first place: cover up, sleep under nets and soak yourself in DEET repellant.

 We have an extensive article on malaria here:

 Excellent advice by Phil, who clearly knows a great deal on the topic!
 That being said, I have been to Kenya a few times and have not had any problems.
 Yes, I was certain to receive my vaccinations, and I was fairly consistent with my malaria meds (but not perfect, I'm sorry to say).
 I did have some weird side effcts with Mefloquin- vivid nightmares as well as insomnia, so I have since switched to Doxycycline.
 Don't forget to being along your immunization card, which shows that you've had your Yellow Fever shots!
 They may request if from you at customs!!!

 I agree with the previous poster, Phil covers it pretty well.

-In addition to the article he links to, you may also want to consult the frequently updated Centers for Disease Control page on Kenya (http://wwwnc.cdc.gov/travel/destinations/kenya.aspx). almost 7 years ago
+In addition to the article he links to, you may also want to consult the frequently updated Centers for Disease Control page on Kenya (http://wwwnc.cdc.gov/travel/destinations/kenya.aspx). about 7 years ago